-her candidate discussed with me the re quirements/goals for this field experi ence: Yes No • - cher candidate demonstrate the followi Professional Habits ng professional n Always(5) Most of the time (4) Often (3) Rarely (2) Never(1) 1.
-Did the candidate set and maintain a schedule for observing? • • • • • • • • • • • • • • • • • • • • Did the candidate arrive on time?
-Did the candidate dress in a professional manner?
-4. Did the candidate project a positive attitude with mentor?
+Most of the

+Professional Habits Always(5) time (4) Often (3) Rarely (2) Never(1)

+1. Did the candidate set and maintain a

+schedule for observing?

+2. Did the candidate arrive on time?

+3. Did the candidate dress in a professional

+manner?

+4. Did the candidate project a positive

+attitude with mentor?

 5. Did the candidate demonstrate initiative?

-6. Did the candidate accept tasks in a positive manner??
-7. Did the candidate project a positive attitude toward the teaching profession?
-8. Did the candidate demonstrate a respect for learning differences?
-9. Did the candidate show respect for ALL students?
-O. Did the candidate perform tasks in an efficient manner?
+6. Did the candidate accept tasks in a

+positive manner??

+7. Did the candidate project a positive

+attitude toward the teaching profession?

+8. Did the candidate demonstrate a respect

+for learning differences?

+9. Did the candidate show respect for ALL

+students?

+10. Did the candidate have a timesheet ready

+for the mentor to sign?

+Professional Habits Summary Yes No Not Sure

+At this stage, does the candidate possess the

+professional habits required for teaching?